stormchasertech/obwx/README.md

 ### Example
 As an example, my current OBWX display is using a 14" portable monitor with a raspberry pi zero wireless providing the CPU power to run the display.
-Previously it was displayed on a 10" monitor, which is a good size for the display.
-I will add some screenshots/pictures soon.
+Previously it was displayed on a 10" monitor, which is a good size to consider.

 It also displays nicely on laptops, and is built using Bootstrap 5 to provide cell phone / tablet functionality.

+To avoid confusion, I should mention that the weewx software itself is running on a raspberry pi 4.

 ### Status
 OBWX has changed in scope a few times during its implementation, firstly as a personal (unpublished) add-on